-Applications Close 5pm AEDST Wednesday 27 November 2019.
+Applications close 5pm AEDT Wednesday 25 November 2020.

 Before completing the form below and uploading your paper, please read the following information carefully, to ensure you have complied with the requirements.
 Please also refer to the notes at the top of the application form regarding the content of the document to be uploaded.

 This is an annual prize to be awarded at the National Conference in accordance with the following Guidelines drawn from the MSA Operations Manual [noting that adjustments may be necessary in 2020 due to the online delivery mode]:

 1. Prizes for a Student Delegate at a National Conference of the MSA